CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/creating-a-custom-view.md

     </mvc:View>
     ```

-5. As you can notice, we bind our custom view to Table control items aggregation.
-AE is a model alias available when you run your plugin inside Launchpad (your plugin Component needs to extend Computec.AppEngine.ui.core.Component).
-Please note that you must change ":" in Custom View ID to its URL encoded version %3A, as shown below.
+5. As you can see, we bind our custom view to the items aggregation of the Table control.
+The alias AE refers to the model available when your plugin runs inside the Launchpad environment (ensure your plugin’s Component extends Computec.AppEngine.ui.core.Component).

+    Important: When specifying the Custom View ID, replace the colon (:) with its URL-encoded equivalent %3A, as shown below:

     ![Custom View](./media/creating-a-custom-view/custom-view-id.webp)
-6. To bind controls inside our table, we must provide data type.
-This is required in the case of Custom Views because we don't have the $metadata definition of our custom view.
+6. When binding controls within the table, you must define a data type.
+This step is essential for Custom Views, as they do not have a $metadata definition available.

     ![Data Type](./media/creating-a-custom-view/data-type.webp)

 ### Test of Created View

-1. To test our view, we need to set up a route to it.
+1. To test our view, set up a route to it.
 To do this, open the manifest.json file.
-2. There, you need to add a route and target as shown below:
+2. Add a route and target as shown below:

     ![Route](./media/creating-a-custom-view/route.webp)
-3. Now you can navigate to this path manually: `http://localhost:54000/webcontent/launchpad/webapp/Index.html#/plugin/computec.appengine.firstplugin&salesorder`
+3. Now, navigate to this path manually: `http://localhost:54000/webcontent/launchpad/webapp/Index.html#/plugin/computec.appengine.firstplugin&salesorder`
 4. Optionally, you can add a tile to the Home view with navigation, as shown below.

 #### Adding Navigation to the Sales Orders View